oskhen/adb-remote-phone/README.md

 ### Python

 Python requirements can be installed from with the command `pip install -r requirements.txt` or equivalent.
 Alternatively, the program uses the OpenCV library for screen rendering and the module `screeninfo` to get the display resolution.

+## Instructions

+Run the program from the wrapper, using the command `python3 Wrapper.py` on Linux or `python Wrapper.py -p python` on Windows.